 2. Did not start an RRSP or Retirement Fund soon enough

-Time can be your best friend when it comes to investing, especially if your investments are growing over that time.
+Time can be your best friend when it comes to investing, significantly if your investments are growing over that time.

 1. Did not sell out of High Tech in 2000